magumboi/camera-to-gdrive-service/README.md

    http://localhost:8080
    ```

-### First Execution
+### **First Execution**
-1. Enter your name when prompted
+1. **User setup**: Enter your name when prompted (2-30 characters, no special characters)
-2. Allow camera access when the browser requests it
+2. **Camera permissions**: Allow camera access when the browser requests it
-3. Take your first photo!
+3. **Camera selection**: Use the 🔄 button to switch between front/rear cameras
+4. **Take photos**: Use the large center button to capture photos
-4. The photo will be automatically saved to Google Drive in your personal folder
+5. **Automatic organization**: Photos are saved to your personal Google Drive folder

+### **Expected Behavior**
+- ✅ Smooth camera initialization with conflict detection
+- ✅ Real-time motion detection and blur prevention
+- ✅ Automatic photo upload to user-specific folders
+- ✅ Local gallery with last 6 photos for quick access
+- ✅ Download with automatic cloud backup

 ## Running the Application